 How to Make Cinnamon Apple Crumb Muffins

-Make up my quick and simple muffin base, made with either yogurt or sour cream (it’s up to you), so they are so moist and tender, and incredibly fluffy.
+2. Make up my quick and simple muffin batter, made with either yogurt or sour cream (it’s up to you).
 Add the apples and let the brown sugar swirl its way into the batter.